Weight is the force

 To generalize, if we have a total of

-"n" discrete components, the weight of the aircraft is
+"n" discrete components, the weight of the rocket is

 the sum of the individual i component weights with